roots/docs/docs/trellis/master/multisite.md

+---
+description: Steps to running a multisite WordPress installation on Trellis.
+Multisite must be setup in your Bedrock configuration prior to provisioning.
+---

 # Multisite

 Trellis assumes your WordPress configuration already has multisite set up.
 If not, ensure the following values are placed somewhere in Bedrock's `config/application.php` **before** provisioning your server: